Bearwick/cobra-combat/CONTRIBUTING.md

 ## Other

-### Do not update the gradle plugin, as that seem to ruin things, which is kind of f¤%!ed
+### Do not update the gradle plugin, as that seem to ruin things, which is kind of f%¤!ed